thornoe/energy/figures.md

 *The results presented in the eight figures below are further described in our [seminar paper](https://github.com/thornoe/energy/blob/master/latex/main.pdf).
-Expect for figure 5, the period is the years 2016-2018.*
+Except for figure 5, data is for the full period 2016-2018.*

 **Figure 2:** Mean electricity consumption by hour and type
 ![2](https://github.com/thornoe/energy/blob/master/latex/03_figures/cons_hours.png)